Okay so I’m doing M’s prompts going to try and do a full month as one long story with no planning. Today it is “Hickory Dickory’.

 As quietly as I could I hurried over to the side of the main building and pressed myself up against the wall just below a tall window.
 The glass had been broken from the inside and I winced as it crunched beneath my feet.
 As the sound of my own breathing calmed I picked out the unmistakable sound of Thrumhall and O’Rourke, it seemed to be coming from upstairs and though it was hard to make out what they were saying, from the tone I could tell that O’Rourke’s luck might have run out.

 I walked back around to the front of the building and stepped onto the veranda, keeping as close as I could to the front of the building.
 It was at this point, as I prepared myself to push through the gap between the doors, that I realised that I had in my possession exactly nothing that would be of any use in a fight.
-Looking about I picked up one of the spindles that had previously been part of the balustrade in to the front and weighed it in my hands.
+Looking about I picked up one of the spindles that had previously been part of the balustrade to the front and weighed it in my hands.

-“Great, and what exactly do you presume to do with it” I whispered to myself feeling wholly out of my depth.
+“Great, and what exactly do you presume to do with it?”
+I whispered to myself feeling wholly out of my depth.
 Obviously I should have brought McCann and the other Gadzooks but I’d had enough of other people getting me out of trouble.

 As I squeezed through the gap in the doors I could hear stomping from the floor above, and Thrumhall’s laugh boomed out.
 The room had a large dark wooden table that ran from one end to another and upturned chairs were scattered around the room.
-On the walls there were tattered remnants of banners and brightly coloured flags and A cooking fireplace sat against one wall.
+On the walls there were tattered remnants of banners and brightly coloured flags and a cooking fireplace sat against one wall.
 Towards the back of the room was a single staircase that lead to the floor above.

 “Not got such a big mouth now do we Cardinal.”
+Shouted Thrumhall.

 “I will have you know that this is not even in my top five beatings you fish headed son of a swine.”